frostcone/magmaguy.com/wiki/en/elitemobs/creating_bosses.md

 Regional bosses are a specific type of Custom Bosses that spawn at a specific configured location and are able to respawn at that location after a delay.
 Additionally, they can have leashes that make sure they stay in a specific zone, among other features.

 These are used for all of the dungeon content.
+To learn more about regional bosses click [here](https://magmaguy.com/wiki.html#en+elitemobs+creating_world_bosses.md).

 | Key | Description | Values | Default |
 |-|:-:|:-:|-|